haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Audio.md

 * Start playing the audio.
 * Keep playing until the sound is over (introduce a delay).

-The question is then, why a fifth step?
-The answer is not immediately obvious: but it has to do with the fact that your game will continue executing immediately after you start playing the audio, and how Haskell manages memory.
+The first four steps are almost obvious, but why the fifth step?
+The answer is not trivial, and it has to do with the fact that your game will continue executing immediately after you start playing the audio, and how Haskell manages memory.
 To understand it fully, let's review the following program, which loads and plays a WAVE file:

 ``` haskell
 import qualified Graphics.UI.SDL.Mixer.General  as SDL.Mixer